WISDOM FOR LIVING DAILY DEVOTIONAL

 God’s charge against Eli was that he failed to discipline his children.
 If he had disciplined them, God would have exempted him from the judgment.
 But he didn’t.
-He only gave them a slap on the wrist when he heard reports of their desecration of the temple of God.
+He only gave them a slap on the wrist when he heard a bad report about them.
 The sins of his children included seducing the young women who assisted at the entrance of the Tabernacle (1 Samuel 2:22) and desecrating the sacrifices offered to God.

 Evidently, God expected him to do more than that, especially as the children didn’t listen to him as stated in verse 25b.
 The LORD said Eli honoured his sons more than Him (1 Samuel 2:29).

 Because of the sins of Eli’s sons, they died together in the battle, and their father, upon hearing the news that the Ark of God had been carried away and the sons died, broke his neck and died.
-Prior to that, God had decreed that Eli’s family would no longer serve as His priest, and all the members of his family would die before their time (1 Samuel 2:31).
+Before that, God had decreed that Eli’s family would no longer serve as His priest, and all the members of his family would die before their time (1 Samuel 2:30-31).
 All this happened because of Eli’s failure at parental discipline.

 Hebrews 12:7b says what son is there whom his father doesn’t discipline?
 God expects parents to discipline their children.
-This includes instructing them in the way of the LORD and correcting them when they’re wrong using the rod when they’re still young and there is a need for it.
-Children must be raised with “a Bible and a belt” – to use the words of that song by Joey and Rory.
+This includes instructing them in the way of the Lord and correcting them when they’re wrong, using the rod when they’re still young and there is a need for it.
+Parents must use “a Bible and a belt”, to use the words of that song by Joey and Rory, to raise their children.

 You must instruct and also correct, and punish when necessary.
-“Don’t fail to correct your children.
-They won’t die if you spank them.
+“Don’t fail to discipline your children.
+The rod of punishment won’t kill them.
 Physical discipline may well save them from death” (Proverbs 23:13-14 New Living Translation).
 The Bible recommends physical punishment where necessary as part of the process of raising one’s child.

 Refusing to beat your child to correct or discipline him or her is contrary to the Word of God.
 The Bible knows that there are certain things our children won’t get or do right except we apply the rod of correction.
 “The rod and rebuke give wisdom, but a child left to himself brings shame to his mother” (Proverbs 29:15 New King James Version).

-Hebrews 12:11 says, “No discipline is enjoyable while it is happening — it is painful!
-But afterward there will be a quiet harvest of right living for those who are trained in this way” (New Living Translation).
+Hebrews 12:11 says, “No discipline seems pleasant at the time, but painful.
+Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it” (New International Version).
 Your children don’t have to enjoy being disciplined.

 Also, you, as a parent, may not enjoy doing it.
 Nevertheless, you have a responsibility to discipline your children, and where necessary, apply the rod of correction.
 To withhold the rod of discipline is to destroy your child.

 It is an error to think that what the teachers in school or the Sunday school teachers in the church do can replace what parents should do at home.
 As it is often said, “Charity begins at home.”
-Parents must never abdicate the discipline of their children to other persons.
-The consequences of such failure are serious on the child, the family, and society.
+Parents must not abdicate the responsibility of disciplining their children to other people.
+The consequences of such failure are serious for the child, the family, and society.

-Parents must start child discipline early before it is too late.
+Parents must start disciplining their children early before it is too late.
 Yes, when there is still hope.
 “Discipline your children while there is hope.
-If you don’t, you will ruin their lives” (Proverbs 19:18 New Living Translation).
+Otherwise you will ruin their lives” (Proverbs 19:18 New Living Translation).
 Some parents claim to love their children and fail to discipline them; some of them only begin to discipline them when it is almost or already too late.

 PRAYER POINTS: Holy Spirit, I receive Your help to discipline my children while there is hope.
 Father, help me to love my children in a way that I will not ruin their lives.
-I will be prompt to discipline my children; I will never abdicate this responsibility to any other person.
+I will not abdicate to anyone my responsibility to discipline my children.
 My children will give me joy and peace of mind in Jesus’ name.
 Father, touch the heart of every rebellious child to respond to parental discipline.